 The glaze has 5% added titanium dioxide.
 These were fired at cone 6.
 The titanium in the one on the left remained agglomerated, it did not disperse in the slurry during hand mixing (the agglomerates can be seen as white particles floating in the glass).
 On high-speed propller-mixing the effect on the right was produced!
-This incredible difference occurs because the mixer is able to break up the titanium agglomerates and disperse the incredibly tiny particles.
+This incredible difference occurs because the mixer is able to break up the titanium agglomerates, dispersing and wetting all the surfaces of the incredibly tiny particles.
 In this state they do their magic during the firing, opacifying and variegating the otherwise transparent base matte glaze.

 Pages that reference this post in the Digitalfire Reference Database:

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.